Be strong like your code

 (Connect with me on Strava - I would love to virtually run with other engineers!)

-Like we execute performance tests against our applications, we should also be measuring our physical activites and use the results as benchmarks.
-Track your activities in your favourite notes editor, or use an app to automatically track the activites for you.
+Like we execute performance tests against our applications, we should also be measuring our physical activities and use the results as benchmarks.
+Track your activities in your favourite notes editor, or use an app to automatically track the activities for you.
 I personally use Notes on my iPhone + Garmin Connect.

 Prior to knowing the importance of stretching, I would spend a lot of long hours on my desk coding away and over time, picked up poor posture which led to a few nasty injuries in my shoulders and hips.